-What did it mean to you to win the GSK ODRT grant award?
+What did it mean to you to win the Haleon ODRT grant award?

-The thing about the GSK ODRT grant is that they are such a unique thing in dentistry.
+The thing about the Haleon ODRT grant is that they are such a unique thing in dentistry.
 This is because if you are researching in cancer or cardiac or renal disease, diabetes, or most major diseases, there are a few charities you can approach to get funding to do research.
-That sort of thing just doesn't exist within dentistry apart from a few, and the GSK ODRT grant is one of them.
+That sort of thing just doesn't exist within dentistry apart from a few, and the Haleon ODRT grant is one of them.

-Which is why even though it's not at the same scale as the NIHR grant, it is very valuable because it provides support to a lot more budding a junior researcher to get one of these personally winning the grant, but also grants, a boost professionally.
+Which is why even though it's not at the same scale as the NIHR grant, it is very valuable because it provides support to a lot more budding researchers.
+It means a great deal because that was one of the first ones that I was the main applicant on.